arkona-technologies/blade-runner-user-guides/setup/ip.md

 The setup of IP addresses on AT300 can be done via cli, scripting or GUI.
 This guide will show you how to define IP addresses via GUI.

-You can connect through any port of the AT300, the mini USB will need further steps thought.
-You can read about how to get access to the AT300 by connecting your smartphone to it [here](serial-connection.md).
+You can connect through any port of the AT300, the mini USB will need further steps though.

+>If you can't reach your AT300 over the network ports, you can also connect via [serial connection](serial-connection.md).

 AT300 has four ports listed as available ethernet ports: